lookit/lookit-docs/docs/source/tutorial-first-study.rst

 .. image:: _static/img/tutorial/pretty_json.png
     :alt: Formatted JSON

-This whole thing is a JSON document, like we learned about while you were waiting for your preview dependencies to build.
+This whole "protocol" is a JSON document, like we learned about while you were waiting for your preview dependencies to build.
 Using the triangles on the left may help you to explore and understand its structure better.
 Try collapsing headers by clicking those triangles until you can see this overall structure:

 .. image:: _static/img/tutorial/collapsed.png
     :alt: Formatted JSON collapsed into high level keys